suncoast-devs/handbook/lessons/css-intro/backgrounds.md

-For a start, the default background color of most elements is not `white` (as you might expect) but `transparent` — therefore if you set an element's background color to something interesting, but want its child elements to be white, you'll have to set that explicitly.
+For a start, the default background color of most elements is not `white` (as you might expect) but `transparent` — therefore if you set an element's background color to something interesting but want its child elements to be white, you'll have to set that explicitly.

 In addition, it is important to set a background color as a fallback.
 Background colors are supported pretty much everywhere, whereas more exotic features such as background gradients are supported only in newer browsers, plus a background image might fail to load for some reason.
-It is therefore a good idea to set a basic background color as well as specifying such features, so the element's content is readable no matter what.
+It is a good idea to set a basic background color as well as specify such features, so the element's content is readable no matter what.

 <pre data-lang='html'>
 {`